mittal001/aws-questions/README.md

 What are the DHCP option attributes used to assign private DNS servers to your VPC?

-- 1. dns resolution and domain name
+- A. dns resolution and domain name
-- 2. hostnames and internet domain
+- B. hostnames and internet domain
-- 3. domain servers and domain name
+- C. domain servers and domain name
-- 4. domain-name-servers and domain-name
+- D. domain-name-servers and domain-name

 <details>
   <summary>Answer</summary>